foyzulkarim/mock-interviews-2023/01-junior-react-dev.md

 3. **Correctness**: The system should generate short URLs that are unique and can be used to access the long URL.
 3. **Code quality**: The code should be well-written and easy to read.
 4. **Use of react**: The system should make good use of the react framework.
-5. **Use of typescript**: The system should make good use of typescript.
-Deadline